GoldieLeGenie/Dragon-quest-3HD2D-Randomizer/README.md

 Download and extract the ZIP archive.
 Make sure to extract all contents into a dedicated folder.

-Run DQ3-HD-Randomizer.exe from the extracted folder.
+Run Main.exe from the extracted folder.

 -🛠️ How to Use
 Select the options to randomize: